weegrom/polaris-icons/.github/ISSUE_TEMPLATE/feedback-for-polaris-icons-ui.md

 ---
-name: Feedback for Polaris Icons UI
+name: Feedback for Polaris icons UI
 about: For suggestions or issues related to https://polaris-icons.shopify.com
 title: '[Feedback]'
 labels: ''